 The Waitomo Caves are monitored by the Scientific Advisory Group, which uses automated equipment to track air conditions in the cave.
 In particular, they observe carbon dioxide levels, temperatures, and humidity.
 The data on how the cave should be managed for prosperity is carefully analyzed.

 The group regulates the number of visitors in the cave at any given time to avoid the buildup of carbon dioxide.

 Visiting Waitomo Glowworm Cave

-Visiting Waitomo Glowworm Cave is worthy of your time and resources.
+Visiting Waitomo Glowworm Cave is worth your time and resources.
 The guided tour is usually divided into three different levels.
 It all begins at the top level, consisting of the cave and Catacombs.

-The first level opens up to a second level through a 16-meter vertical limestone shaft.
-This is the Banquet Chamber, where the earliest visitors stopped for refreshment.
+The first level opens to a second level through a 16-meter vertical limestone shaft.
+This is the Banquet Chamber, where the earliest visitors stopped for refreshments.
 You will quickly confirm that story by the dark soot on the ceiling.
 Alternatively, your tour guide should explain it to you.

 The third level consists of a Cathedral, demonstration platform, and jetty.
 Cathedral is a famous performance ground.
 Many singers and choirs come to this area because of its good acoustics, thanks to its 18-meter-high ceiling.

 You will conclude your tour with a boat ride through Glowworm Grotto.
 That is when you will meander underground along the Waitomo River and marvel at the glowworm lights we mentioned earlier.
 You can call it the climax of your tour of Glowworm Cave.

 What Should I Know Before Visiting Glowworm Caves?